araujodanield/odin-calculator/README.md

 </br>

-- <b>Delete button</b>: This button allows you to delete the last number pressed, but when you have an operation result on display this button just deletes the operation, allowing you to use the result as the number of a new operation;
+- <b>Delete button</b>: This button allows you to delete the last number pressed, but when you have an operation result on display this button just deletes the operation, allowing you to use the result as the operand of a new operation;

 </br>

-- <b>Clear button</b>: Clean everything made and reset the calculator;
+- <b>Clear button</b>: Clean everything made and reset the calculator values;

 </br>